-Literature on White’s Need for Effectance
+Key Concepts in White’s Need for Effectance

 Robert White (1959) hypothesized the Need for Effectance as a powerful motivator that influences individuals.
 He believed Need for Effectance is a concept that relates to our inborn drive to explore and gain mastery over our immediate environment and beyond.
 Need for Effectance is sometimes identified as “N Effectance”.